heypydude/pytools/README.md

 # pytools
-collection of opensource python tools - available as an alternate location of download
+collection of opensource tools - available as an alternate location of download